chivandikwa/gatsby-casper/src/content/test_builders.md

 OK so why is this better?
 I'm glad you asked, here we go.

 - **Communication of intent.** The methods we see here are very clear on what we are building and while we kept this simple, they can start to cater for scenario like a mature trade position with say 'ThatIsMatured' or an invalid trade with 'ThatIsInvalid'.
 This makes it easy in tests especially in scenarios where the trade position is not primary to the test but still required for the scenario.
 - **Fluent.** Who does not love fluent code, this one makes this even easier to use and very natural to read.
-If there is anything you should strive for it is readeable tests.
+If there is anything you should strive for it is readable tests.
 Recall that when we ditched explicit documentation in code, we made an oath to write self documenting code, one of which is through tests, so they better be easy to read and understand.
 - **Less code.** So if the auxiliary act of creating objects for our tests is not key to the tests why should that mess make the test hard to read?
 I would rather see <code>var tradePosition = A.TradePosition.ThatIsMature()</code> than see all the code that entails this.
 It is quite rare from a 'reading through test code' perspective that I even want to see that at all.
 - **Ease of refactoring.** This approach isolates the actual creation of something to one place and one place only much like a factory.
 So now as your domain evolves and you change the meaning of things, ctors change, etc among many change and as far as your tests are concerned this change only needs to be done in one place.
 - **Clean and simple.\*\*** In particular this caters very well for scenarios were you want a valid object without need to control the actual values.
 Now you do not need to have this copy pasted all over the place.